ZupIT/beagle-docs/content/en/android/customization/rootview.md

 ### getParentId()

-Returns the id of the parent View that encapsulates all rendered content.
+Returns the id of the parent View that encapsulates all rendered content:

 ```kotlin
 fun getParentId(): Int